 The NYS Tug Hill Commission is a small, non-regulatory state agency charged with “helping local governments and citizens shape the future of the Tug Hill region.”
-The Tug Hill region includes 41 towns and 20 villages in portions of Jefferson, Lewis, Oneida and Oswego Counties.
+The Tug Hill region includes 41 towns and 19 villages in portions of Jefferson, Lewis, Oneida and Oswego counties.
 The most recent Regional Map is available for download.
 Learn more about the region and the commission in this video.

 The uniqueness of the Tug Hill region and its natural resources were recognized by New York State in 1972 when it created the commission.
 In 1992, the state legislature passed the Tug Hill Reserve Act, further recognizing the statewide importance of the region’s natural resources and in 1998 passed legislation encouraging the use of state-held conservation easements on key working forest lands.